 The dark mode toggle stopped showing a pointer cursor on hover.
 Tailwind v4 changed some default behaviors.
 Fixed with a cursor-pointer class we hadn't needed before.

 The CSS budget check failed in CI.
-We'd set it conservatively, not anticipating a framework upgrade could nearly double the overhead.
+We'd set it at 110KB with 15% headroom, and a framework upgrade nearly doubling the CSS size wasn't something we'd planned for.
 Bumped the limit, added a comment explaining the v4 tradeoff.

 npm version mismatches after stashing changes caused a confusing state where node_modules had v4 but package-lock.json still referenced v3.
 Nuking node_modules and reinstalling resolved it.